Mansour Assoumani: Wrexham

 On 26 March 2009, Assoumani joined Conference National side Wrexham, making his debut on 7 April in a 0–0 draw with Histon.

 Stockport County

 Assounami signed for League Two side Stockport County on 2 August 2010.
 Assoumani scored his first goal for County in their 2–0 win over Macclesfield Town on 4 September 2010.

 After making 36 appearances for county, in May 2011 he was informed that he would not be offered a contract by the club for the 2011/12 season.

-Assoumani Thistle FC

-In tribute to Mansour, a group of university students set up a football team in honour of his name.
-Assoumani Thistle F.C compete in the University of Central Lancashire's Student Union League.
-They finished 9th in their opening season and reached the semi-finals of the knockout cup competition.
-They returned the following season, and finished fourth in the league.
-The team disbanded in 2013 due to scheduling conflicts.